-If you’re currently applying to all the best coding bootcamps, you might be worried about your upcoming dev bootcamp interview.
-We’re here to help you find out what to expect and increase your chances of acing the interview questions and coding tests so that you can begin your new coding career.
+If you’re currently applying to all the best coding bootcamps, you might be worried about your upcoming coding bootcamp interview.
+We’re here to help you find out what to expect and increase your chances of acing your coding bootcamp interview questions and tests so that you can begin your new coding career.

-This article will cover common coding interview questions and sample coding problems for interviews.
-If you’re interested in a specific school, we go over common coding bootcamp interview questions to help you prepare for a Flatiron School interview or a coding interview at a bootcamp like Thinkful.
+This article will cover common coding interview questions and answers you should give.
+We will also provide sample coding problems for interviews.
+If you’re interested in a specific school, we review common interview questions to help you prepare for a Flatiron School interview or a coding bootcamp interview at a program like Thinkful.
 Keep reading, we’ll cover everything you need to know about coding bootcamp interview questions.

 How to Prepare for Your Coding Bootcamp Interview

-The most important thing is to do your research.
-Each coding bootcamp is different, and each bootcamp interview is different.
+The most important thing to do when it comes to bootcamp interview prep is research.
+Each coding bootcamp is different, and so is each coding bootcamp interview.
 Brush up on what your coding bootcamp is all about, such as the bootcamp’s mission and values.
 You’ll also need to start asking yourself basic coding bootcamp interview questions like:

 - Why are you interested in coding?